adobe/asset-compute-sdk/README.md

 2. Download source file from `url` in [`source`](#source) object
 3. Run `renditionCallback` function for each rendition ([worker](#renditioncallback-function-for-worker-required)) or for all the renditions at once ([batch worker](#renditioncallback-function-for-batchworker-required))
    - The rendition callback is where you put your worker logic.
 At the minimum, this function needs to convert the local source file into a local rendition file
-4. Upload renditions to `target` in [`rendition`](#rendition) object
-5. Notify the client via Adobe IO Events after each rendition
+4. Notify the client via Adobe IO Events after each rendition
-   - It sends a `rendition_created` or `rendition_failed` event depending on the outcome (see [Asset Compute API asynchronous events](https://docs.adobe.com/content/help/en/asset-compute/using/api.html#asynchronous-events) for more information)
+   - It sends a `rendition_created` or `rendition_failed` event depending on the outcome (see [Asset Compute API asynchronous events](https://git.corp.adobe.com/nui/nui/blob/master/doc/api.md#asynchronous-events) for more information)
    - If the worker is part of a chain of workers, it will only send successful rendition events after the last worker in the chain
 ## Examples